iojini/insider-threat-data-exfiltration/README.md

 ### 1. Searched the `DeviceFileEvents` table for archiving activity

-Searched the DeviceFileEvents table and discovered archiving activity on the target device ("irene-test-vm-m").
+Searched the DeviceFileEvents table and discovered archiving activity on the target device.

 **Query used to locate events:**